 Robert R. Stieglitz, professor emeritus at Rutgers University, is an archaeologist of Biblical and Mediterranean Studies, with a research focus on cultural diffusion via Greek and Phoenician seafaring.
-Professor Stieglitz has taught at universities in Greece and Israel, has excavated for many years at several harbor sites therein, and was formerly curator of the National Maritime Museum, Haifa.
-He received his B.A. in Classics/Linguistics from City College of New York, and his M.A. and Ph.D. in Mediterranean Studies from Brandeis University.
-He is the author of over 100 articles on assorted Mediterranean Studies, and recipient of numerous awards.
+He received his B.A. in Classics/Linguistics from the City College of New York, and his M.A. and Ph.D. in Mediterranean Studies from Brandeis University.
+Professor Stieglitz has taught at universities in Greece and Israel, has excavated for many years at several harbor sites therein.
+He was formerly curator of the National Maritime Museum, Haifa, and the author of over 125 articles on assorted Mediterranean Studies, and the recipient of numerous awards.
 His book Tel Tanninim: Excavations at Krokodeilon Polis 1996-1999 was published in 2006.

-Christina W., Legendary Turkey and the Turquoise Coast
+- Christina W., Legendary Turkey and the Turquoise Coast

 Bob was fully engaged, passionate about the subject matter, and even had terrific jokes!